Bankruptcy Pre-Discharge Education

 After you have filed for bankruptcy, you will receive a bankruptcy case number from your attorney and you must complete an approved financial course.
 You have the choice of attending an in-person session at our Menasha office or completing an online course.
 You will need your bankruptcy case number to sign-up for or complete the online course.

 You must spend a minimum of two hours on the education course to receive a Certificate of Completion.
-We have an obligation to promptly give you a Certificate of Completion, only after you complete the session, within one business day of the completion of the course.
+We have an obligation to promptly give you a Certificate of Completion, only after you complete the session, within three business days of the completion of the course.
 Certificates will not be issued if this time requirement is not met.

 Frequently Asked Questions